Drano: Drano Kit

 The Drano Snake Plus Drain Cleaning Kit combines a mechanical snake for loosening clogs, with yet another gel-variation on the Liquid Drano formula.

 Use for bombs

 Drano has been used to create homemade bombs called Drano bombs by mixing the product with aluminum.
-In 2017, a Drano bomb severely burned a 12-year old girl in the neighborhood of Harlem in New York City.
+In 2017, a Drano bomb severely burned a 12-year-old girl in the neighborhood of Harlem in New York City.
 Drano bombs have the ability to cause third-degree burns and blindness.

+Use in the Hi-Fi murders

+After watching the film Magnum Force (1973), in which a prostitute is shown immediately dying after being forced to drink Drano, former United States Air Force airmen Dale Selby Pierre and William Andrews decided it would be an efficient method of murder in their crime.
+However, the hostages did not instantly die after being forced to drink the cleaning product.
+Angered by this, Pierre and Andrews decided to shoot three of them, and attempted to strangle the fourth.